mindgitrwx/pyrobot/README.md

 Brain determin how to move

-# Combination of available plugins
+# Example Combination of available plugins

 | world           | robot          | plugin                                          |